mcrutherford/SLI-Tools/README.md

 ### Python requirements

 These scripts have been validated for Python 3.8, though any Python 3.x version should work.
-They rely on Tkinter, which should be included in your python install by default, unless you specifically chose to not install it.
+They have been tested on both Windows and Linux (Ubuntu).

 ### Dependencies
-openpyxl - This library is not default in a python installation, and can be added via pip with the command "pip install openpyxl"
+- openpyxl - This library is not default in a python installation, and can be added via pip with the command "pip install openpyxl"
+- tkinter - This should be included in windows python installs.
+If running on linux, you may need to run "apt-get install python3-tk"

 ### How to grade using SLI-Tools
 1. Create a grading rubric to be used and name it rubric.json in the same folder as